logfellow/logstash-logback-encoder/README.md

 Generator decorators are also available to enable/disable generator features of each format.
 Other formats can be supported by custom decorators.

-To write YAML instead of JSON:
+To write YAML instead of JSON (follow a similar pattern for CBOR and Smile):

 ```xml
 <encoder class="net.logstash.logback.encoder.LogstashEncoder">